recursiveGecko/onnxruntime.zig/examples/nsnet2/README.md

 This model could potentially be modified so that it outputs its hidden state and accepts the previous state as an input, but unfortunately this is currently outside my skill set. **PRs/contributions welcome!**

+**Update:** There's now a simple mitigation strategy in place that mostly eliminates audible artifacts.
+It's controlled via the `reduce_glitches_window` parameter which controls the amount of previous context sent to the AI model in each inference run.

+When set to 1, it will run inference on the previous `1 * n_frames` in addition to the current `n_frames` and simply discard results for the previous frames, this will "move" the affected glitchy region away from the audio we're currently processing and significantly reduce the severity of audible artifacts.

+This is still far from ideal and incurs a significant computational cost (doubling processing requirements when `reduce_glitches_window` is set to `1`, tripling when it's set to `2`, etc.)

 # Diagram

 ![NSNet2 Streaming Diagram](data/NSNet2_Flow_dark.png)